-Tai-Heng Cheng leads the New York international arbitration practice of Quinn Emanuel Urquhart & Sullivan.
-He has achieved numerous victories in investor-state and commercial arbitrations, worldwide, as well as in US litigation and regulatory investigations.
-In 2015, Dr. Cheng won every arbitration award and court decision rendered in client matters.
+Tai-Heng Cheng chairs the New York international arbitration practice of Quinn Emanuel Urquhart & Sullivan, LLP.
+He has achieved 9-figure victories in investor-state and commercial arbitrations, worldwide, as well as in US litigation and regulatory investigations.

-With over 15 years of experience as an attorney, Dr. Cheng has also served as tribunal chair or co-arbitrator in more than a dozen arbitrations with $8bn. to $5mn. at stake, and is a member of the arbitration panels of arbitration institutions in North America, Europe and Asia.
+Dr. Cheng has over 15 years of experience as an attorney.
+He has also served as tribunal chair or co-arbitrator in more than a dozen arbitrations with $8bn. to $5mm. at stake, and is a member of the arbitration panels of arbitration institutions in North America, Europe and Asia.

 He is an elected fellow of the College of Commercial Arbitrators, the American Law Institute and the Foreign Policy Association, and serves on the boards of several professional and civic associations.

 Prior to joining the firm, Dr. Cheng was a tenured professor of international law in the United States.
 U.S. Federal Circuit and District Courts have cited and relied on his scholarship as authoritative.
 Dr. Cheng has a J.S.D. and LL.M. degree from Yale Law School and first class honors in law from Oxford University.

 Dr. Cheng is bilingual in English and Mandarin.